 Scholarships just for studying a language?
 You bet.

 Your first stop should be Scholarships@UW-Madison.
-Search for scholarships by the language you’re studying or browse for international internship or study abroad scholarships.
+Search for scholarships by the language you’re studying or school/college you’re in.
+Be sure to also browse for international internship or study abroad scholarships.
 If you’re looking for scholarships for study abroad, check out International Academic Programs, which awards its own scholarships to UW-Madison students, and advises students on study abroad scholarships.

 Also consider the Wisconsin International Scholars (WISc) Program, an undergraduate enrichment program for students interested in global affairs, cultures, and languages.
 Students making satisfactory progress in the program are eligible for $2,000 in two study abroad grants, to be applied toward one short-term and one long-term UW-Madison study abroad program.
 Students apply to the WISc Program as incoming freshmen, before arriving at UW-Madison.
 The application deadline is in early February.